ReactTraining/react-workshop/remix/lessons/05-forms-and-actions/lecture/NOTES.md

 Refactor fields to a `<FieldWrap>`

+We can talk about the utility of `useId`

 Show zod in the final example for validation

 ## Browsing Products: Two Forms one Action